-A hearing before the ARB is conducted very much like a court case, although less formal.
+A Formal Hearing is conducted very much like a court hearing although less formal.

-The ARB sets its own procedures with guidelines from the State Comptroller’s Office.
+The ARB sets its own procedures under the guidelines of the State Comptroller’s

-introduction of the parties and the property involved, the ARB
+after the formal introduction of all parties and the property involved, the ARB

-will hear evidence from the

-presented.
-Each party, the property owner and the Appraisal District appraiser, will have
+will hear evidence presented by the property owner and the Appraisal District

-panel and approved by a quorum of the entire Board, a written Notice of Final Order is sent
+the panel’s decision, a written Notice of Final Order is sent to the property

 2. Do I need to appear in person?